 A true value is returned if the attribute set has an attribute with the given name, false otherwise.

-4.13.
+4.17.
 Declarative classes

-In this section a series of classes that are meant to declare datatypes that are required for primary PyTables datasets (like Table or VLArray) are described.
+In this section a series of classes that are meant to declare datatypes that are required for creating primary PyTables datasets are described.